"Parents are blamed, but not trained."

 How much does the course cost?

-The registration fee is $345, which includes a $45 materials fee for the textbook and workbook.
+The eight-week course fee is $295, which includes a $45 materials fee for the textbook and workbook.

-Child and family therapists, social and civil workers, and community service organizations are eligible to take the full P.E.T. course for the $45 materials fee only.
+Child and family therapists, social and civil workers, and people affiliated with community service organizations are eligible to take the full P.E.T. course for the $45 materials fee only.
 If you're interested in taking the discounted course, please contact Whitney directly.

 What's the history of P.E.T.?

-Developed by psychologist Dr. Thomas Gordon in 1962, Parent Effectiveness Training (P.E.T.) uses the Gordon Model of communication to help parents build democratic, respectful relationships with their children—without resorting to power struggles, punishments, or permissive leniency.
+Developed by psychologist and three-time Nobel Peace Prize nominee Dr. Thomas Gordon in 1962, Parent Effectiveness Training (P.E.T.) uses the Gordon Model of communication to help parents build democratic, respectful relationships with their children—without resorting to power struggles, punishments, or permissive leniency.
 It’s about helping both parent and child meet their needs in a no‑lose way that builds mutual respect and a lifelong relationship.
 The Gordon model applies to all human relationships -- not just parents and children -- and P.E.T. has been taught in over 53 countries!